uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 **paths.dist**: The `paths.dist` settings tell Gulp where to _put_ assets in your project.

-For example, if you wanted to tell Gulp to compile CSS into your project's `./assets/css` directory and also copy USWDS theme files into your project's `./uswds/sass` directory, you'd include this in your `gulpfile.js`:
+For example, if you wanted to tell Gulp to compile CSS into your project's `./assets/css` directory and also copy USWDS theme files into your project's `./sass/uswds` directory, you'd include these lines in your `gulpfile.js`:

 ```js
 uswds.paths.dist.css = './assets/css';
 uswds.paths.dist.theme = './sass/uswds';
 ```

-One helpful way to look at it is that the `paths.src` settings are specific to the Design System; the `paths.dist` settings are specific to your project.
+One helpful way to look at these path settings is that the `paths.src` settings are specific to the Design System; the `paths.dist` settings are specific to your project.

 ### Step 6: Export compile functions